Minecraft Earth makes the whole real world your very own blocky realm – TechCrunch

 - It leverages AR Core and AR Kit, naturally

-- The Hololens version of Minecraft we saw a while back is a predecessor “more spiritually than technically”
+- The HoloLens version of Minecraft we saw a while back is a predecessor “more spiritually than technically”

 - Adventures that could be scary to kids have a special sign